 - Initiating benefit applications/reinstatement to financial and other programs

 - Ensuring the client has adequate identification, including Photo ID

 - Ensuring client has continuous access and resources for adequate food and clean clothing

-- Engaging client’s family and/or other community based support services
+- Engaging the client’s family and/or other community-based support services

 - Guidance through basic daily living skills